Ohio State University: Rankings and recognition

-Ohio State's political science department and faculty have greatly contributed to the construction and development of the constructivist and realist schools of international relations; a 2004 LSE study ranked the program as first among public institutions and fourth overall in the world.

 The Public Ivies: America's Flagship Public Universities (2000) by Howard and Matthew Greene listed Ohio State as one of a select number of public universities offering the highest educational quality.
-In its 2021 edition, U.S. News & World Report ranked Ohio State as tied for the 17th-best public university in the United States, and tied for 53rd among all national universities.
+In its 2023 edition, U.S. News & World Report ranked Ohio State as tied for 43rd among all national universities.
 They ranked the college's political science, audiology, sociology, speech–language pathology, finance, accounting, public affairs, nursing, social work, healthcare administration and pharmacy programs as among the top 20 programs in the country.
-The Academic Ranking of World Universities placed Ohio State 42–56 nationally and 101–150 globally for 2020.
-In its 2021 rankings, Times Higher Education World University Rankings ranked it tied for 80th in the world.
-In 2021, QS World University Rankings ranked the university 108th in the world.
-The Washington Monthly college rankings, which seek to evaluate colleges' contributions to American society based on factors of social mobility, research and service to the country by their graduates, placed Ohio State 98th among national universities in 2020.
+The Academic Ranking of World Universities placed Ohio State 39-51 nationally and 101–150 globally for 2023.
+In its 2024 rankings, Times Higher Education World University Rankings ranked it tied for 99th in the world.
+In 2024, QS World University Rankings ranked the university 151st in the world.
+The Washington Monthly college rankings, which seek to evaluate colleges' contributions to American society based on factors of social mobility, research and service to the country by their graduates, placed Ohio State 61st among national universities in 2023.

 In 1916, Ohio State became the first university in Ohio to be extended membership into the Association of American Universities, and remains the only public university in Ohio among the organization's 60 members.
-Ohio State is also the only public university in Ohio to be classified among "R1: Doctoral Universities – Highest Research Activity" and have its undergraduate admissions classified as "more selective."
+Ohio State is also the only public university in Ohio to be classified among "R1: Doctoral Universities – Highest Research Activity" and have its undergraduate admissions classified as "more selective".